librosa/librosa/docs/tutorial.rst

     - :ref:`librosa.feature <feature>`
         Feature extraction and manipulation.
-This includes low-level feature extraction, such as chromagrams, pseudo-constant-Q (log-frequency) transforms, Mel spectrogram, MFCC, and tuning estimation.
-Also provided are feature manipulation methods, such as delta features, memory embedding, and event-synchronous feature alignment.
+This includes low-level feature extraction, such as chromagrams, Mel spectrogram, MFCC, and various other spectral and rhythmic features.
+Also provided are feature manipulation methods, such as delta features and memory embedding.

     - :ref:`librosa.filters <filters>`
         Filter-bank generation (chroma, pseudo-CQT, CQT, etc.).
 These are primarily